aleevas/SOLID/O/Description.md

 ### By Jeffery Way
 Change behavior without modifying source code...
+**Steps**:
+ - Separate extensible behavior behind an interface, and flip the dependencies.

 **Notice!**
 This code is not working, just as an example!